-In all cases hydraulic circuits must have a relief valve that is set to limit the system pressure to the rated maximum pressure of the actuator.
+In all cases hydraulic circuits must have a relief valve that is set to limit the system pressure to a maximum of 2000 psi.
 In applications where the brakes cycle infrequently with significant changes in ambient temperature it may be necessary to provide a thermal relief to protect the actuators from over pressurization due to thermal expansion.